Galois cohomology of reductive groups over global fields: is not a direct summand

 \begin{proof} Sansuc states the lemma only in the case of number fields and gives no proof, so we prove the lemma here.
 Write $X=X^*(T)$ (the character group of $T$).
-By the global Tate-Nakayama duality we have a canonical isomorphism
+By the global Poitou--Tate duality we have a canonical isomorphism